View Cancer Clinical Trials

 - Platelets ≥ 100,000 cells/mm3 based upon CBC;

-- Hemoglobin ≥ 10.0 g/dl based upon CBC (Note: The use of transfusion or other intervention to achieve Hgb ≥ 10.0 g/dl is acceptable).
+- Hemoglobin ≥ 10.0 g/dl based upon CBC (Note: The use of transfusion or other intervention to achieve Hgb ≥ 10.0 g/dl is recommended).

 - AST or ALT < 2 x the upper limit of normal within 90 days prior to registration;

-- Serum total testosterone must be ≥ 40% of the lower limit of normal of the assay used within 90 days prior to registration (Note: Patients who have had a unilateral orchiectomy are eligible as long as this requirement is met)
+- Serum total testosterone must be ≥ 40% of the lower limit of normal (LLN) of the assay used (testosterone divided by LLN must be ≥ 0.40) within 90 days prior to registration (Note: Patients who have had a unilateral orchiectomy are eligible as long as this requirement is met)